-The Xoloitzcuintle (or Xoloitzcuintli - pronounced zoh-loh-eets-KWEENT-lee), Xolo for short, is a hairless breed of dog, found in toy, miniature, and standard sizes.
-It is also known as Mexican hairless dog in English-speaking countries, and is one of several breeds of hairless dog.
+The Xoloitzcuintle (or Xoloitzcuintli - pronounced zoh-loh-eets-KWEENT-lee), Xolo for short, is a hairless breed of dog, found in miniature (or toy), intermediate, and standard sizes.
+It is also known as the Mexican hairless dog in English-speaking countries, and is one of several breeds of hairless dog.

 The name xōlōitzcuintli comes from the god Xolotl and itzcuīntli meaning dog in Nahuatl.